sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 ### EEG.event

-The EEG structure field contains records of the experimental events that occurred while the data was being recorded, plus possible additional user-defined events.
-Loading the tutorial dataset and typing
+The *EEG* structure field contains records of the experimental events that occurred while the data was being recorded, plus possible additional user-defined events.
+Loading the tutorial dataset and typing:

 ``` matlab
 >> EEG.event